Program

 Outline:

-1. How will completing a Master of Nursing degree at the University of Saskatchewan advance your career goals?
+1. How will completing this specific Master of Nursing degree at the University of Saskatchewan advance your career goals?
+Why have you chosen to further your education in the College of Nursing at the University of Saskatchewan?

 Letters of recommendation